mnot/I-D/draft-nottingham-json-home.md

 In both forms, the links that "href" and "hrefTemplate" refer to are URI-references {{!RFC3986}} whose base URI is that of the API Home Document itself.

-Resource Objects MAY also have a "hints" property, whose value is an object that uses named Resource Hints (see {{resource_hints}}) as its properties.
+Resource Objects MAY also have a "hints" property, whose value is an object that uses HTTP Link Hints (see {{!I-D.nottingham-link-hint}}) as its properties.

 ## Resolving Templated Links